Menditect/documentation/docs/definitions/attribute-value.md

 ### Include or exclude an Attribute Value
 - Navigate to an Object Test Step in the Test Suite page.
-- Toggle the checkbox value next to the attribute in the "Attributes" tab.
+- Toggle the checkbox value next to the attribute in the "Attributes" tab to include or exclude it.

 Note that:
-- All Attribute Values are enabled by default after creating an Object Test Step.
+- After creating an Object Test Step, all Attribute Values are included by default.
-- An Attribute Value is empty during test execution if the checkbox is ticked but an attribute value is not set.
+- If an attribute is included but an Attribute Value is not set, the value will be empty during test execution.

 ### Set a fixed Attribute Value
 - Navigate to an Object Test Step in the Test Suite page.